freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 1. The ARM templates are applied in `Incremental` mode so they can be used to update a configuration.
 1. The purge scripts apply an ARM template in `Complete` mode.
 1. The VNET gateway requires the resource groups and the vnet in order to be provisioned.
-1. VNET peering has to be done in two separate ARM template calls because the command line resource group is where the peering gets provisioned and the hub and spoke vnets are in different resource groups.
+1. VNET peering has to be done a nested ARM template because that is the only one file way to target two different resource groups in the same template

 ### Certificate installation.
 Windows: Double click on the .pfx file and enter a passcode of `1234` to install the certificate in the windows certificate store.